Faster computation of nonstabilizerness

 \section{Discussion}

-In this paper, we have shown that the stabilizer fidelity and the stabilizer extent can be calculated by utilizing the specific structure of stabilizer states.
-We proposed an algorithm based on the branch and bound method and the CG method to compute the exact stabilizer extent and demonstrated its applicability to sufficiently large systems.
-Additionally, we proposed a specialized algorithm for states with real amplitudes.
+In this paper, we have shown that the stabilizer fidelity and the stabilizer extent can be calculated by utilizing the specific structure of stabilizer states. \black{One of the significant advancements is the proposal of a novel canonical form of stabilizer states, which allowed us to compute the stabilizer fidelity with time complexity of $\mathcal{O}(|S_n|)$.
+The central technique is the \textit{stabilizer pruning}, which skips a significant amount of calculation based on the branch structure enforced by the canonical form.
+Note that the complexity achieves exponential improvement per a stabilizer state compared to naive calculation and linear improvement per a stabilizer state compared to the state-of-the-art in Ref.~\cite{Hamaguchi2024handbookquantifying}.
+With the faster calculation of stabilizer fidelity, we have employed the Column Generation method to effectively choose stabilizer states that contribute to the solution of the optimization problem.
+We have numerically demonstrated the validity of our proposal up to sufficiently large systems of $n=9$ qubits.
+Furthermore, we have proposed a specialized algorithm for states with real amplitudes, which computes the exact value of stabilizer extent up to $n=10$ qubits in a few hours.}

-While the idea of applying resource theory to quantum computing has attracted a significant amount of interest, the barrier of computational hardness (in particular, memory consumption) has prevented us from gaining further benefits for circuit design and optimization.
-We envision that the methodology proposed in this work shall not be limited to the stabilizer extent but also expected to generalize to other monotones such as the dyadic negativity~\cite{seddonQuantifyingQuantumSpeedups2021}.